zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 A generated image need to be stored in a custom entity that inherits from the `System.Image` entity.
 The `Response` from the single image operation can be processed using [Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) to store the image in your custom `Image` entity.

-More technical details are provided by the in-model documentation in annotations and the documentation fields for microflows, parameters, and the domain model.
-See the [Technical Reference](#technical-reference) section for guidance on how to find it.

 #### Embeddings Generation {#embeddings-configuration}

 OpenAI also provides vector embedding generation capabilities which can be invoked using this connector module.
 The `OpenAIDeployedModel` entity is compatible with the [embeddings generation operations from GenAI Commons](/appstore/modules/genai/commons/#knowledge-bases-embeddings-operations).